 Associate Director: Jennifer Rienks, PhD

-The Program in Woman-Centered Contraception is dedicated to the idea that women should be at the heart of all family planning efforts.
+The Person-Centered Reproductive Health Program is dedicated to the idea that women should be at the heart of all family planning efforts.
 Through listening to what women want in contraception and contraceptive care, we can best meet their reproductive needs and ensure their reproductive autonomy.
 To accomplish this goal, we engage in activities designed to develop, evaluate and disseminate innovative family planning interventions, as well as conduct formative research to deepen our understanding of women’s preferences and experiences around contraception.
 Our work focuses on low-income and diverse populations and includes research investigating provider-patient interactions in the family planning setting, women’s social communication around birth control methods, contraceptive decision-making, and family planning disparities.

 Director: Christine Dehlendorf, MD, MAS